 Instructions for authors

 CPE allows authors to hold copyright without restrictions.
 Submitted manuscripts must be written in either English or German.
 An English language abstract of max.
 200 words has to be provided.
 Upon submitting to Culture, Practice & Europeanization authors are expected to have cleared all permissions and copyright conflicts.
-CPE accepts several types of submissions, that is, research articles, book reviews, speeches, and notes.
+CPE accepts several types of submissions, that is, research articles, book reviews, speeches, interviews, and notes.
 They are treated the same way as to double blind peer review.
-All submissions must contain
+All submissions must cont

-- A cover letter to the editors indicating which section the submission targets
+- A cover letter to the editors indicating which section the submission targets,

-- A separate title page identifying the author(s), including any acknowledgements
+- A separate title page identifying the author(s), including any acknowledgements,

 Please submit your manuscript to